 - Cardboard Roll (toilet roll, paper towel roll, food wrap roll etc.)

-- 2 Craft Sticks (cut in half)
+- 2 Craft Sticks (cut in half to make 4 pieces)

 - Hot Glue Gun

 - Small Buttons (optional)

 Cut or break 2 craft sticks in half, and position the 4 pieces evenly around your cardboard roll.
 With a hot glue gun, glue them in place with about 3/4 inch extending beyond the end of the cardboard roll.